-On the other hand, virtual products are offerings of services or experiences such as mobile apps, education, or software.
+On the other hand, virtual products offer services or experiences such as mobile apps, education, or software.

-In fact, this new era of virtual products has brought about changes to the traditional ways of business and increases the value of product managers.
+This new era of virtual products has brought about changes to the traditional ways of business and increased the value of product managers.

-These days, many companies are beginning to utilize technology and offer a hybrid product that includes both physical as well as virtual elements.
-More and more we are seeing hybrid products reach and serve more customers.
+These days, many companies are beginning to utilize technology and offer a hybrid product that includes both physical and virtual elements.
+More and more, we are seeing hybrid products reach and serve more customers.

-A great example of this is a video game, which is a physical and virtual product hybrid: requiring you to own a computer or gaming console (physical) in order to access the software of the game (virtual).
+A great example of this is a video game, a physical and virtual product hybrid.
+It requires you to own a computer or gaming console (physical) to access the game’s software (virtual).

-In comes the product manager: the person that is responsible for planning and maintaining the product, whether physical or virtual, throughout its lifecycle.
+In comes the product manager: the person responsible for planning and maintaining the product, whether physical or virtual, throughout its lifecycle.

-There are several general categories of products where some are new to marketing, some are new to the company, and some that are completely novel and create totally new markets.
+There are several types of products.
+Some are new to marketing, some are new to the company, and some that are entirely novel and create new markets.

-Products can target many different segments, but in general, there are two umbrella terms that can cover a wide swath of products: Consumer and Business.
+Products can target many different segments, but two umbrella terms generally can cover a wide swath of products: Consumer and Business.

 Products For Consumers

-Consumer products are classified by how they meet the need for which they were purchased and on the way in which it is purchased rather than their characteristics.
+Consumer products are the first category under types of products classified by how they meet the need for which they were purchased and on how it is purchased rather than their characteristics.
 These are also known as Business-to-Consumer products (B2C).

-The two prominent categories of consumer products are consumables and durables.
+The two major categories of consumer products are consumables and durables.

-Consumable goods are those that get used up when satisfying your needs- like a thirsty person who buys a bottle of Coca-Cola to quench her thirst but has to drink all its contents before she can enjoy it again.
+Consumable goods get used up when satisfying your needs- like a thirsty person who buys a bottle of Coca-Cola to quench her thirst but has to drink all its contents before she can enjoy it again.

-Keep in mind, service providers are extensively different from durable and consumable goods and the offerings of the like have expanded dramatically thanks to the advent of SaaS.
+Keep in mind that service providers are extensively different from durable and consumable goods, and the offerings of the like have expanded thanks to the advent of SaaS dramatically.

-Very few ‘products’ are purely service or purely tangible products.
-Especially in the last decade, they generally involve some mix of service within the overall product offering.
+Very few ‘products’ are purely service or purely tangible.
+Especially in the last decade, they generally involve some mix of services within the overall product offering.

 Products For Business

-Business products are a type of product bought by organizations with the intention to contribute their efforts towards an organizational objective.
-Unlike household goods, industrial products are not purchased for personal consumption or enjoyment, but rather only as an effort on behalf of business-related objectives.
+Business products are a type of product bought by organizations to contribute their efforts towards an organizational objective.
+Unlike household goods, industrial products are not purchased for personal consumption or enjoyment but rather only as an effort on behalf of business-related goals.

-These types of products are also known as Business-to-Business products (B2B).
+These products are also known as Business-to-Business products (B2B).

-Economists consider these types of goods to be intermediate products which means that the demand for this product will ultimately depend on that of a final market being served by an organization.
-This is called derived demand and it’s why industrial markets are subject to greater fluctuations in demand than consumer-oriented ones.
+Economists consider these goods to be intermediate products.
+It means the demand for this product will depend on the final market served by an organization.
+This is called derived demand.
+That’s why industrial markets are subject to more significant fluctuations in demand.

-A computer would be a good example of an industrial product, especially with remote work becoming a necessity for every company.
+A computer would be an excellent example of an industrial product, especially with remote work becoming necessary for every company.